xndbogdan/Lucid-Engine/README.md

 ## Future Plans

 I honestly don't know if I'll do anything else with this.
-Maybe I'll add more features if inspiration strikes, or maybe it'll just sit here as a testament to the fact that everything will eventually be rewritten in <insert flavor of the month language here>.
+Maybe I'll add more features if inspiration strikes, or maybe it'll just sit here as a testament to the fact that everything will eventually be rewritten in &lt;insert flavor of the month programming language here&gt;.

 ## License